Update on CARES Act funding for Hawai‘i’s commercial fishing industry – June 12

 The Coronavirus Aid, Relief, and Economic Security Act (CARES Act) recently passed by Congress includes an allocation of $300 million for fisheries assistance.
-The funding is to states, including Hawai‘i, with coastal and marine resources.
+The funding is to tribes, territories, and states, including Hawai‘i, with coastal and marine resources.

 Q. How much CARES Act money will Hawai‘i receive?

 A. Hawai‘i’s allocation is $4,337,445.
 NOAA tax assessments have reduced this to $4,288,881.